vkuhlmann/minecraft-proximity/README.md

 My one-take demo (not great, but for now sufficient I'd say): https://youtu.be/kvT7hmtxVss

 _The project is still early in its development.
-Please contact me if you want to help test it._
+Please contact me if you want to try it out._

 ***